orendain/DemeoMods/HouseRules.Essentials/README.md

 # HouseRules Essentials

-A collection of predefined rules and rulesets for HouseRules_Core
+A collection of predefined rules and rulesets for HouseRules.Core

 ![HouseRules Logo](../docs/images/house-rules-logo1.png)

-See the [HouseRules_Core readme](../HouseRules_Core/README.md) for more information about HouseRules API.
+See the [HouseRules.Core readme](../HouseRules_Core/README.md) for more information about HouseRules API.

 ## Rulesets